 In short, a fat shot is a stroke in which the club anticipates the trajectory and makes contact with the grass (or sand), in many cases without actually touching the golf ball.
 The further behind the ball the contact occurs, the worse the result will be.

 These aims cause damage to the grass, even so deep that it can scare some players.
 These divots are called "fat divots" and are generally called "fat shots" in golf jargon.

-Before teaching you the secrets to stop doing fat shots, it is worth seeing how the best golfers in the world can also suffer these types of bad shots:
+Before teaching you the secrets to stop hitting fat golf shots, it is worth seeing how the best golfers in the world can also suffer these types of fat golf shots:

-The best place to find answers to fat shots is at your club driving range.
+There are a lot of tips how to hit more fairways and how to avoid fat shot.
+The best place to find answers to fat golf shots is at your club driving range.
 Through a film, you will be able to see the trajectory of your swing better and thus know if you are hitting the ground before the ball.
 If you can do it during a class with your instructor, it will be better.
 Without a doubt, your professor will know how to tell you precisely the mistake you are making.

 Another cause of your fat shots can be in the swing.
 Many players swing very steeply, and that tends to have poor results.
 Among the best exercises to correct this error is to hit the ball without making a divot.
 That is, hit it cleanly.
 It seems like a no-brainer, but it's about realising that this will be the way to swing through the ball.
 You can also solve the problem by concentrating on keeping your shoulders level and turning from the backswing, during the follow-through, and finally before reaching the finish.